bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 Following the scientific method, we make a hypothesis, run an experiment and see if our observations match the prediction from our hypothesis.
 However in certain cases, the cause and effect is not so clear like it is with laws of nature.
-For example, when you `double-slit experiment <https://en.wikipedia.org/wiki/Double-slit_experiment>`_ to determine the dual nature of light, the result of the experiment is clear.
+For example, when you conduct a `double-slit experiment <https://en.wikipedia.org/wiki/Double-slit_experiment>`_ to determine the dual nature of light, the result of the experiment is clear.
-But when you're determining if a new drug helps cure a disease, you usually randomly divide a population into a treatment group which gets the drug and a control group which receives a placebo.
+But when you're determining if a new drug helps cure a disease, you usually randomly divide a population into a treatment group which gets the drug, and a control group which receives a placebo.
 If we look at the various scenarios of what can happen, we can see why it's not so clear cut: